Learn how you can safeguard your social media posts without divulging private information that scammers can use to steal your identity.

 - Several basic practices can mitigate this risk and protect your profile, such as customizing your privacy settings, hiding your current location, and creating strong passwords.

 - Keeping your identity secure on social media is a simple but essential process to ensure your financial health and personal safety.

-Julie Myhre, Editor of NextAdvisor.com, contributed this article to BusinessNewsDaily's Expert Voices: Op-Ed & Insights.
+Julie Myhre, editor of NextAdvisor, contributed the original version of this article to Business News Daily's Expert Voices: Op-Ed & Insights.

-By definition, social media is all about sharing information, whether it’s photos, articles or even your thoughts.
-But, how safe is it for you to be sharing your personal identity and private information on social media?
-In 2012 more than 12.6 million people were victims of identity theft — an increase of 1 million victims from the previous year — according to the 2013 Identity Fraud Report published by the Javelin Strategy and Research, one of the top comprehensive analysts of identity fraud.
+More than 5% of 2019 consumers were victims of identity theft for almost $17 million in damages – an increase of over $2 million from the previous year – according to the 2020 Identity Fraud Report by Javelin Strategy & Research, one of the top comprehensive analysts of identity fraud.

 1. Keep your personal information private.

 A previous Javelin report studied media behaviors and found that 68% of people with public social media profiles shared their birthday, with 45% of those users sharing their full birthdate; 63% shared the name of their high school; 18% shared their phone number; and 12% shared their pet's name.

 It is always safer to omit information about yourself than include it on your social media.
 Just because there is an option to include your current city doesn't mean you have to.
 Give a generalized version of that information or no information at all.
 For example, the San Francisco Bay Area is a general option for Burlingame, California.
 This still gives some information, but makes it a little more difficult to figure out your ZIP code or home address.